12: Of Preparation

 “I can provide those.”
 Seshka leaned forward, seeming almost eager.
 “I bought reagents to keep us hidden here.
 There is salt in the pantry, and restorative potions, if you would find those useful.”

 “Potions would be marvelous.
-Moya, I’ll need you to maintain physical contact with me the entire time.
+Mora, I’ll need you to maintain physical contact with me the entire time.
 Watch for any dark summons that are drawn to the aethermagic, but only let go of me in dire need.”

 “Oh, you’ll know.
 In that life or death place, one always knows.”
 He shuddered, not bothering to hide his fear.
 Hiding it would not be fair, and it was a terrible thing he was about to do.
 They all needed to be prepared.